 The other three dishes fell short of the excellence achieved by the leek and young carrot dishes, but they were nonetheless good.
 Those included a broth of spring greens and herbs that was swerved over goat cheese Gra, Chinese broccoli with a duck egg and zucchini sauce and cucumber sorbet with buttermilk and honey.

 What was most exciting about the dinner is that these two young chefs are committed to pushing the culinary envelope, and it seems—at least for now—they are committed to staying in Springfield.
-Starting on July 1, Canvas is open for dinner on Friday and Saturday nights in Artisan’s Oven, so we will have a chance to truly see what these guys are capable of.
+Beginning in July, Canvas opened for dinner on Friday and Saturday nights in Artisan’s Oven, so we will have a chance to truly see what these guys are capable of.

 Q & A with Drake Tillman and Hansel Herschend

 417 Magazine: When it comes to cooking, what’s your inspiration?

 Drake Tillman: I care about the actual community.
 That’s a big part of it for me, so we like to use local farms.
 That’s a big thing for us, we like to use stuff that’s from here.
 We have some awesome farms around here.
 And to use those typical ingredients in a different way instead of just kind of the same stuff, that’s the challenge for us.